 If we have spent the months since the onset of the COVID-19 pandemic dealing and coping with its effects, we have learned enough about managing the response.
 These months have been like one lasting natural catastrophe.
 Leaders have been dodging bullets, covering butts, baling waters, and fending off increasingly powerful waves.

 It is time to lean into this assault, manage goals and outcomes, frame objectives and key results, and implement rolling milestones.
-It is an opportunity to self-reflect, self-identify, and recreate a future of work that does not trail the debris of 2020 behind.
+It is an opportunity to self-reflect, self-identify, and recreate a future of work.
 Grabbing this opportunity is not without risk; we lack the in-depth and longitudinal research to ground decisions.
 Nonetheless, this affords the chance to think big.
 It is the chance to think and move beyond “recovery” and “repair.”

 One show of hands found 55% of major employers going fully remote and almost 25% going hybrid.
 They were asked − based on what they have learned –